 These sneaky little bugs are very creative about finding ways to get into your home or outbuildings.

 They typically sneak in entry points around baseboards, door frames and openings around windows.
 They may also find access through air vents, heating ducts, switch boxes or electrical outlets.

 Be sure to check all of these places for gaps and openings.
-Seal cracks up tightly to keep boxelder bugs out.
+Seal cracks up tightly to keep boxelder insects out.

 How Do You Get Rid Of Boxelder Bugs?